How Are Wrongful Death Settlements Paid in Washington?

 How Do You File a Wrongful Death Claim?

 In many cases, a responsible party in a wrongful death case will report the incident to their liability insurance carrier.
 The insurance company will investigate the claim but that doesn’t mean they will pay you a settlement.
-Once the claim department completes their liability investigation, they might contact you to explore settlement options so they can avoid litigation.
-They might also close their case file and wait until they hear from you or your legal representative.
+Once the claim department completes its liability investigation, it might contact you to explore settlement options so they can avoid litigation.
+They might also close their case file and wait until they hear from you or your legal representative instead of readily offering wrongful death settlements.

 When a wrongful death case involves complicated liability issues, insurance companies sometimes deny liability outright and refuse to offer a settlement.
 They might also choose to make a nominal payment based on defense costs.
 This scenario is also a possibility when a negligent commercial entity is self-insured or has a large retention limit.
 In these situations, the insured pays all or a large portion of the claim out of company funds.
 They may do whatever they can to avoid paying a substantial sum.